rudderlabs/rudder-sdk-js/README.md

 And we’re done!
 You’ve successfully installed  `rudder-analytics.js`  tracking.
 Now you can enable and use any event destination to send your processed event data that you want, in no time at all.

-For a detailed technical documentation and troubleshooting guide on the RudderStack’s JavaScript SDK, click  [here](https://docs.rudderlabs.com/sdk-integration-guide/getting-started-with-javascript-sdk).

 ## [](https://github.com/rudderlabs/rudder-sdk-js/blob/master/README.md#step-4-check-ready-state)Step 4: Check Ready State

 There are cases when one may want to tap into the features provide by end destination SDKs to enhance tracking and other functionality.
 Rudder SDK exposes a  `ready`  api with a  `callback`  parameter that fires when the SDK is done initialising itself and other third-party native-sdk destinations.